 Click to jump to another section of this post

 What you’ll get from a great online cycling store is different than what you can expect from a great LBS.
 The best online bike stores provide:

 - Far better prices than you can find at your LBS,

-- A wider selection of brands, a greater selection of each brand’s products including high priced gear, extensive inventories of the brands and products the store carries,
+- A wider selection of brands, a greater selection of each brand’s products including higher performing (and higher priced) gear, and extensive inventories of the brands and products the store carries,

-- A first rate customer experience including an easy-to-use website, thorough product information with online or phone support, simple ordering and checkout functionality, free and fast anywhere shipping or in store pick-up, flexible returns policies, and live, well staffed customer service.
+- A first-rate customer experience including an easy-to-use website, thorough product information with online or phone support, simple ordering and checkout functionality, free and fast anywhere shipping or in-store pickup, flexible return policies, and live, well-staffed customer service.

 Conversely, the best physical bike shops, the ones that are thriving while so many others are failing, offer:

 - A hub or “community” for local cyclists to meet, share stories, and tap into the cycling scene,

 - The ability to see and touch the product and test out some gear,